ahrnbom/strudl/README.md

 STRUDL is an open-source and free framework for tracking objects visible from static surveillance cameras.
 It uses a deep learining object detector, camera calibration and tracking to create trajectories of e.g. road users, in world coordinates.
 It provides a Web UI that attempts to make it easy to use, even without too much knowledge in computer vision and deep learning.
 It uses [Docker](https://www.docker.com/) for sandboxing and handling dependencies, to make installation easier.

 The code is designed to be modular, so that new features can be added fairly easily without destroying everything else.
+It uses [Swagger](https://swagger.io/) and [Connexion](https://github.com/zalando/connexion) to provide a REST API and Web UI.

-More information about how STRUDL works can be found [here](details.md).
+Some more information about how STRUDL works internally can be found [here](details.md).

 ### Workflow
 1. Import videos